Compliance (IRB, IACUC and RCR)

-The Office of Research and Sponsored Projects’ goal is to help facilitate research and make sure it is conducted safely, ethically and legally.
+A key goal of the Office of Research and Sponsored Projects (ORSP) is to ensure that research at CSUF is conducted safely, ethically and legally.

-ORSP uses the Collaborative Institutional Training Initiative (CITI) Program to provide trainings for Human Subjects and Animal Welfare research, Financial Conflicts of Interest, and to fulfill federal Responsible Conduct of Research (RCR) requirements.
+CSUF uses the Collaborative Institutional Training Initiative (CITI) Program to provide trainings for all research, including Non-Human Subjects or Animal Research, Human Participants Research (IRB), Animal Welfare Research (IACUC), Conflicts of Interest (COI), and to fulfill federal Responsible Conduct of Research (RCR) requirements.

 The CSUF Institutional Review Board (CSUF IRB) is a university committee appointed by the president to review and safeguard the use of human participants in research pursuant to Federal Code of Regulations (45 CFR 46 ).

 CSUF receives federal funding and agrees to adhere to the Office for Human Research Protections (OHRP) regulations for use of human subjects in research.
-In order to comply with the Department of Health and Human Services federal regulations regarding research involving human subjects, the university agrees that all CSUF protocols that involve human subjects will be reviewed for compliance with these regulations before each researcher collects data.
+In order to comply with the Department of Health and Human Services federal regulations regarding research involving human subjects, the university agrees that all CSUF protocols that involve human subjects will be reviewed for compliance with these regulations before each researcher begins data collection.

-CSUF students, faculty or staff who conduct research involving human services, when such data will be available for generalized public knowledge and/or publication, require review and approval by CSUF IRB.
+CSUF students, faculty or staff who conduct research involving human subjects, when such data will be available for generalized public knowledge and/or publication, require review and approval by CSUF IRB.

 Institutional Animal Care and Use Committee (IACUC)

 California State University, Fullerton is committed to the humane care and use of animals in teaching and research.
-This commitment is reflected in the presence of an accredited and state-licensed Veterinarian and Certified Laboratory Animal Technologist/Registered Veterinarian Technician, who have as their principal concern, the health and welfare of animals.
-The university has a designated Institutional Animal Care and Use Committee (IACUC), which is composed of a panel of experts on animal health and welfare, life and behavioral sciences, laboratory safety and federal regulations, as well as a representative from the community at large.
+The university has a designated Institutional Animal Care and Use Committee (IACUC), which is composed of a panel of experts on animal health and welfare, life and behavioral sciences, laboratory safety and federal regulations, an accredited and state-licensed Veterinarian and Certified Laboratory Animal Technologist/Registered Veterinarian Technician as well as a representative from the community at large.
 These individuals review all teaching and research projects that involve vertebrate animals to ensure that the use of animals is justified, that the number of animals used is appropriate, that the procedures are done in a humane fashion, and that the individuals involved are properly trained.
 More...